oxc-project/oxc/README.md

 ### 🔸 AST and Parser

-Oxc maintains its own AST and parser, which is by far the fastest and most conformant  JavaScript and TypeScript (including JSX and TSX) parser developed in Rust.
+Oxc maintains its own AST and parser, which is by far the fastest and most conformant  JavaScript and TypeScript (including JSX and TSX) parser written in Rust.

 As the parser often represents a key performance bottleneck in JavaScript tooling, any minor improvements can have a cascading effect on our downstream tools.